-After a couple of hours, we jumped back into the family station wagon and headed home.
-Back in those days, there were no bounce houses, corn mazes, haunted houses, or pumpkin cannons.
-Just a good old-fashioned farm.
+After a few hours, we returned to the family station wagon and headed home.
+Back then, there were no bounce houses, corn mazes, haunted houses, or pumpkin cannons—just a good old-fashioned farm.

 1. Research.
 If you’re going to a pumpkin farm for the first time, do your research.
 Visit the website to find out:

 - Admission and parking fees; and

 2. Encourage your kids to walk.
 I know this can be difficult because they're gone before you can utter the words.
 Their excitement is too much to contain.
 Please keep in mind that during the year, farming operations happen.
 The ground can be very uneven due to the heavy farming equipment.
 The rough terrain, along with corn stalks and pumpkin vines, could trip them along the way.
 While you’d never expect a broken wrist or a twisted ankle at a pumpkin farm, it’s certainly possible.